vivocha/bot-sdk/README.md

 By creating a BotManager it is possible to register multi-platform bot implementations and let Vivocha communicate with them through a well-defined and uniform message-based API.

 ---

+To start with the Bot SDK it is recommended to:

+- install it from NPM: `npm i @vivocha/bot-sdk`

+or

+- download the latest release from [here (current is v2.6.0)](https://github.com/vivocha/bot-sdk/releases)

+---

 ## Table of Contents

   * [Overview](https://github.com/vivocha/bot-sdk#overview)